MethodsAndPractices/vsteam/docs/Add-VSTeamServiceFabricEndpoint.md

 ### -endpointName

 The name displayed on the services page.
-In VSTS this is the Connection Name.
+In AzD this is the Connection Name.

 ```yaml
 Type: String